cyschneck/cyschneck/README.md

 ### Howdy!

-Here you'll find the repos for my projects: some science, some astronomy, and some just for fun
+Here you'll find the repos for my projects: some science, some earth science, some astronomy, and some just for fun

 **PyPi Python Packages** 🐍